feathersui/feathersui-website/docs/as3-starling/text-callout.md

 A text callout may be closed manually by calling the [`close()`](</api-reference/feathers/controls/Callout.html#close()>) function.

 Additional arguments are available for `TextCallout.show()`, including the direction, whether the callout is modal, and factories for the callout and the modal overlay.
-See [How to use the Feathers `Callout` component](./callout.md) for full details.
+See [How to use the `Callout` component](./callout.md) for full details.

 ## Skinning a `TextCallout`

 Callouts have a number of skin and style properties to let you customize their appearance.
 For full details about what skin and style properties are available, see the [`TextCallout` API reference](/api-reference/feathers/controls/TextCallout.html).
 We'll look at a few of the most common ways of styling a text input below.

 > As mentioned above, `TextCallout` is a subclass of `Callout`.
-For more detailed information about the skinning options available to `TextCallout`, see [How to use the Feathers `Callout` component](./callout.md).
+For more detailed information about the skinning options available to `TextCallout`, see [How to use the `Callout` component](./callout.md).

 ### Font Styles